NotePlan/plugins/Readme.md

 NotePlan plugins use [flow](https://flow.org/) for static type checking.
 You can get more information by referencing [NotePlan Flow Guide](https://github.com/NotePlan/plugins/blob/main/Flow_Guide.md)

 ## Using NotePlan CLI
-NotNotePlan CLI can be used throughout your development process.
+NotePlan CLI can be used throughout your development process.
 For more information about available NotePlan CLI commands, you can use:

 ```bash
 noteplan-cli --help